Code52/carnac/README.md

 cinst carnac
 ```

-Alternatively, you can grab the latest zip file from [here](https://github.com/Code52/carnac/releases/latest) and unpack it.
+Alternatively, you can grab the latest zip file from [here](https://github.com/Code52/carnac/releases/latest), unpack it and run `Setup.exe`.

 **Note:** Carnac requires .NET 4.5.2 to work - you can install that from [here](https://www.microsoft.com/en-au/download/details.aspx?id=42643) if you don't have it already.